alphoenix-fx/Projects/README.md

 # Projects
 Data Science Projects

-Challenges from Zindi, Kaggle, Numerai and other Datascience Platforms
+Challenges from Zindi, Kaggle, Numerai and other Datascience platforms